No Sugar Added Banana Bread with Applesauce | Dairy-Free, Oil-Free

 Banana bread should always be kept in plastic wrap, tin foil, or an airtight container to keep it from drying out or going bad even faster.

-You can extend the life of your banana bread up to about a week by refrigerating it.
+You can extend the life of this easy healthy banana bread recipe up to about a week by refrigerating it.
 It needs to be wrapped tightly.

 Yes!
 I like to place individual slices into baggies and pull them out as desired.